canonical/cloud-init/doc/sources/cloudsigma/README.rst

 header could be omitted.
 However since this is a raw-text field you could provide any of the valid `config formats`_.

-If your user-data needs an internet connection you have to create a `meta field`_ in the `server context`_ ``cloudinit-dsmode`` and set "net" as value.
-If this field does not exist the default value is "local".
+If your user-data does not need an internet connection you can create a `meta field`_ in the `server context`_ ``cloudinit-dsmode`` and set "local" as value.
+If this field does not exist the default value is "net".

 .. _CloudSigma: http://cloudsigma.com/